zpkg/blend-go-sdk/exception/README.md

 exception
 =========

-This is a simple library for wrapping errors.Error with a stack trace.
+This is a simple library for wrapping an `error` with a stack trace.

 ##Sample Output